-Net change in fund balance - total governmental fund \$ (19,582) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital outlays Depreciation expense \$ 79,854 (208,267) (128,413) Governmental funds report employer pension contributions as expenditures.
+Net change in fund balance - total governmental fund \$ 271,853 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+Capital outlays Depreciation expense \$ 458,257 (210,843) 247,414 In the statement of activities, only the gain or loss on the sale of capital assets is reported, whereas in the governmental funds, the entire proceeds from the sale increase financial resources.
+Thus, the change in net position differs from the change in fund balances by the cost of the property sold.
+(112,963) Governmental funds report employer pension contributions as expenditures.
 However, in the statement of activities the cost of pension benefits earned net of employee contributions is reported as pension expense.
-Employer pension contributions 85,783 Cost of benefits earned net of employee contributions (70,334) 15,449 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
-11,728 The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes current financial resources of governmental funds.
+Change in employer pension contributions Pension expense (1,499) 45,431 43,932 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+42 The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes current financial resources of governmental funds.
 Neither transaction, however, has an effect on net assets.
-00.004 Principal repayments 98,934 The net effect of the change in accrued interest expense, which is not reflected in the fund statements.
-1,996 Long-term compensated absences and service benefits are reported in the statement of activities but they do not require the use of current financial resources and, therefore are not recorded as expenditures in governmental funds.
-(5,510) Change in net position of governmental activities \$ (25,398) Change in her position of Soverimental activities Ψ (23,370)
+Principal repayments The net effect of the change in accrued interest is not reflected in the fund statements.
+104,050 2,621 Long-term compensated absences and service benefits are reported in the statement of activities but they do not require the use of current financial resources and, therefore are not recorded as expenditures in governmental fun 8,736 Change in net position of governmental activities uo. \$ 565,685

-STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND Year Ended June 30, 2015
+STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND Year Ended June 30, 2016